In This Article

 - Provide ongoing, targeted training to appropriate personnel concerning their responsibilities under the AML program.

-- Provide for an independent review or audit of your AML program on an annual basis, at minimum.
+- Provide for an independent review or audit of your AML program on an annual basis, at a minimum.

 Test your AML program